Peloton Interactive Inc. [PTON] stock Upgrade by MKM Partners analyst, price target now $130

-Peloton Interactive Inc. [NASDAQ: PTON] closed the trading session at $101.79 on 03/24/21.
-The day’s price range saw the stock hit a low of $101.12, while the highest price level was $112.8899.
+Peloton Interactive Inc. [NASDAQ: PTON] gained 4.92% on the last trading session, reaching $112.44 price per share at the time.
 The company report on March 17, 2021 that Looking Good – Feeling Good: CEO’s of lululemon athletica, Hapbee Technologies, Peloton Interactive and Snap, Discuss New Consumer Tech Innovation Driving Revenue Growth.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.